 If you are interested in extending your stay in Korea or visit other countries nearby like Japan or China, let me know in advance and I will be happy to provide some insight to make it as smooth as possible.

 Price Does NOT Include:

-Refunds (75% of paid amount) can be made by May 31, 2020.
-No refund can be made after May 31, 2020.
+Refunds (75% of paid amount) can be made by July 31, 2020.
+No refund can be made after July 31, 2020.

-© 2019 Seo Kelleher
+© 2020 Seo Kelleher